icopy-site/awesome/docs/awesome/awesome-ddd.md

 - [ASP.NET Boilerplate](http://aspnetboilerplate.com/) - ASP.NET MVC, Web API and ASP.NET Core based application framework to create NLayered, Domain Driven Designed web Applications implementing best practices.
 - [Aggregates.NET](https://github.com/volak/Aggregates.NET) - .NET event sourced domain driven design model via NServicebus and GetEventStore.
 - [Stringly.Typed](https://github.com/mission202/Stringly.Typed) - Making it easier to convert strings to/from .NET types.
-- [Commanded](https://github.com/heynickc/awesome-ddd/blob/master/https://github.com/slashdotdash/commanded) - Command handling middleware for CQRS/ES applications, Pure Functional Data Structures for Aggregates and Process Managers, Point-to-Point message routing, and much more in Elixir (https://github.com/heynickc/awesome-ddd/blob/master/Erlang VM) - All in Actor concurrency model.
+- [Commanded](https://github.com/slashdotdash/commanded) - Command handling middleware for CQRS/ES applications, Pure Functional Data Structures for Aggregates and Process Managers, Point-to-Point message routing, and much more in Elixir (Erlang VM) - All in Actor concurrency model.
 - [akka-ddd](https://github.com/pawelkaczor/akka-ddd) - Reusable artifacts for building applications on top of the Akka platform following CQRS/DDDD-based approach.
 - [eventstore](https://github.com/slashdotdash/eventstore) - CQRS event store using PostgreSQL for persistence.
 - [Node API Boilerplate](https://github.com/talyssonoc/node-api-boilerplate) - NodeJS web API boilerplate for DDD and Clean Architecture applications.
 - [wolkenkit](https://www.wolkenkit.io/) - A CQRS, DDD, and event-sourcing framework for JavaScript and Node.js.
-- [Broadway](https://github.com/heynickc/awesome-ddd/blob/master/https://github.com/broadway/broadway) - Broadway is a (https://github.com/heynickc/awesome-ddd/blob/master/PHP) project providing infrastructure and testing helpers for creating CQRS and event sourced applications.
+- [Broadway](https://github.com/broadway/broadway) - Broadway is a (PHP) project providing infrastructure and testing helpers for creating CQRS and event sourced applications.
 - [shriek-fx](https://github.com/ElderJames/shriek-fx) - An simple,elegant and useful Domain-Driven Design and CQRS framework developed using .NET Core 2.0.
-- [Rails Event Store](https://github.com/heynickc/awesome-ddd/blob/master/https://railseventstore.org) - Rails Event Store (https://github.com/heynickc/awesome-ddd/blob/master/RES) is a library for publishing, consuming, storing and retrieving events.
+- [Rails Event Store](https://railseventstore.org) - Rails Event Store (RES) is a library for publishing, consuming, storing and retrieving events.
 It's your best companion for going with an event-driven architecture for your Rails application.
 - [Event Bus](https://github.com/otobus/event_bus) - Traceable, extendable and minimalist event bus implementation for Elixir with built-in event store and event watcher based on ETS.
 - [Lagom](https://www.lagomframework.com) - The Lagom Framework is a microservices framework for the Java Virtual Machine, with APIs for the Java and Scala languages.
 It includes an Event Sourcing/CQRS based persistence module.
 - [Xer.Cqrs](https://github.com/jeyjeyemem/Xer.Cqrs) - A simple library for creating applications based on the CQRS pattern with support for attribute routing and hosted handlers.
 Developed in C# targeting .NET Standard 1.0.